 Brunch in Dubai is as iconic as the Burj Khalifa or the Palm Jumeirah.
 It’s a classic experience, one that’s a favourite of locals and visitors alike.
-But what is brunch in Dubai?
+But what can you expect from brunch in Dubai?
 Why is it so famous?
 And where does it all happen?

 Here’s an overview of brunch in Dubai, a first-timers guide for those visiting the Emirate.